 You’ll want the paper scraps to be small enough to fit into your food processor.
 About 1-2 inches should work well 🙂

 No way!
-You can rip the paper with your hands.
+You can rip the paper with your hands for a fun way to enjoy a hands-on activity for making DIY flower seed bombs.
 It’s really up to you (and what your kids want to do).
 If your kids could use some practice with scissors, this project is a great opportunity.
 You can trace lines of all shapes and sizes on the paper to make it more challenging and fun to cut out.

 It depends.
 If you’re dealing with humid weather, your mixture might take a bit longer to dry.
 You could place the bowls by a fan blowing lightly near them.